How to Get to the Amalfi Coast from Naples

 Train tickets from Rome to Naples can be purchased in the station (at the ticket office or from the automatic dispensers) or online.
 Significant discounts are often available for customers buying their tickets in advance online.

+Please be aware that special offer tickets are often non-refundable.
 We recommend opting for tickets that can be changed or refunded in case of flight delays.

 From the Rome Fiumicino airport you can also take a direct bus to Piazza Garibaldi in Naples

-Once you arrive at the Napoli Centrale railway station, follow the signage to the Circumvesuviana (the regional train line located beneath the main railway station), and from here take the train to Sorrento.
+Once you arrive at the Napoli Centrale railway station, follow the signs to the Circumvesuviana (the regional train located beneath the main railway station), and from here take the train to Sorrento.
+You'll reach Sorrento in about an hour.

-An Alternative: Continue on to Salerno
+An Alternative Option: Continue on to Salerno

 The Freccia Rossa high-speed train goes as far as Salerno.
 You can get off there and take the bus to Amalfi or one of the ferries to Amalfi and Positano.
 The Molo Concordia pier is located directly opposite the train station in Salerno, so is the easiest to reach.
 The Molo Manfredi pier is located a few kilometers from the station, so you will need to hire a taxi.